-Tap the "Edit" button in the top right-hand corner.
+2. Tap the "Edit" button in the bottom right-hand corner.

-I always start with Light.
-Tap the drop down arrow to adjust different settings.
+4. I always start with Light.
 I typically bring up the brilliance, exposure, brightness, and contrast.
 But it all varies depending on the photo itself.
 Sometimes I will adjust the shadows to be darker if the photo looks flat or brighten the shadows if they are too dark for my liking.

-Once I am finished with the Light portion, I move on to Color.
-I typically tweak the Saturation, Contrast, and Cast.
+5. Once I am finished with the Light portion, I move on to Color.
+I typically tweak the Saturation and Contrast.

 EDITING METHOD 2: MODERATE DIFFICULTY USING VSCO